ral9000/VHEGEN/README.md

 # VHEGEN: A vibronic Hamiltonian expansion generator for trigonal and tetragonal polyatomic systems

-VHEGEN (V-ibronic H-amiltonian E-xpansion GEN-erator) is a Python package capable of symbolically generating arbitrarily high order expansion formulas for vibronic Hamiltonians.
-The program covers all >6000 Jahn-Teller and pseudo-Jahn-Teller problems in trigonal and tetragonal symmetries with up to two vibrational modes.
+VHEGEN (V-ibronic H-amiltonian E-xpansion GEN-erator) is a Python package capable of symbolically generating arbitrarily high order expansion formulas for Jahn-Teller and pseudo-Jahn-Teller Hamiltonians.

-For an in-depth description to VHEGEN, please see the associated paper: [future_doi]().

 ## Scope

-VHEGEN can currently generate vibronic Hamiltonians expanded in vibrational coordinates for all (p)JT problems of trigonal and tetragonal symmetries including up to two vibrational modes.
-Therefore it covers all unimodal and bimodal (p)JT problems in point groups: C3, C3v, C3h, D3, D3h, D3d, C4, S4, C4v, C4h, D4, D4h, and D2d.
+VHEGEN covers all bimodal Jahn-Teller and pseudo-Jahn-Teller problems in trigonal and tetragonal symmetries, i.e) point groups: C3, C3v, C3h, D3, D3h, D3d, C4, S4, C4v, C4h, D4, D4h, and D2d.
+Unimodal problems are treated as special cases of their bimodal analogues and hence also covered.

 ## Compatibility